-It is very well recognised that right now, significant numbers of people are in varying states of panic and uncertainty.
+It is very well recognised that many people globally are affected by stress.
 They may have high levels of anxiety, sleep issues or are just generally feeling in a low mood.

 Our bodies, under stressful conditions are usually very adaptable.
 Normal healthy stress responses are beneficial to mental and physical health; it challenges us, encourages change, creates adaptation and makes us stronger, both emotionally and within our bodies.

-However, when faced with extraordinary stress like we are all under right now, our stress response can become too much for the body and can cause flare ups of old health symptoms we may have had or lead to more of the major chronic health issues of modern life[i].
+However, when faced with extraordinary stress that modern life can sometimes inflict upon us, our stress response can become too much for the body and can cause flare ups of old health symptoms we may have had or lead to more of the major chronic health issues of modern life[i].

 So how does stress affect us?